 UEA’s i-Team programme started in 2015 and ran for a second year in 2016.
 One of the projects from the 2015 programme by inventor Dr Sean Bew from the School of Chemistry has recently been spun-out as a new company called Isochemix.
-The programme is running for the third consecutive year in 2017.
+The programme is running for the fourth consecutive year in 2018.

 i-Teams at UEA